Birthday: September 16

 Cowher played five years as a linebacker and special teams standout for the Cleveland Browns (1980-82) and the Philadelphia Eagles (1983-84).
 He began his coaching career as a special teams coach in 1985 under Marty Schottenheimer and followed him to Kansas City as the eventual defensive coordinator before moving to Pittsburgh as head coach.

 A native of Pittsburgh, Pa., Cowher was born on May 8, 1957.
 He played linebacker for four years at North Carolina State University and graduated with a Bachelor of Science degree in Education in 1979.
-Cowher has three daughters and resides in Raleigh, N.C.
+Cowher has three daughters, and resides with his wife, Veronica.

 * * * * *